The Force (advertisement): Reception

 James Rainey of the Los Angeles Times said the ad "will get inside people's heads and stay there because it combines the iconic 'Star Wars' character and a classic sentiment—a child's desire to be larger than life."
 Of all the Super Bowl ads, Rainey said, "the one you'll actually want to see again is Volkswagen's, powered by the force of a tiny Darth Vader who tells a simple story, with a little body language and nary a word."

 Stuart Elliott of The New York Times enjoyed the ad, calling it a "loving spot-on tribute to Star Wars."
 CNBC's Phil LeBeau said that the commercial was "clever, original" and "left a strong lasting impression."
 According to USA Today the commercial was posted online 5 days before the Super Bowl and had already garnered 13 million views by the time the game aired.
 It also scored number 3 on the USA Today Ad Meter.

-On May 23, the Passat ad won an online competition on the CBS special Clash of the Commercials: USA vs. the World, in which people were asked to "choose the greatest commercial of all time."
+On 23 May, the Passat ad won an online competition on the CBS special Clash of the Commercials: USA vs. the World, in which people were asked to "choose the greatest commercial of all time."
 The second-place finisher was Heineken's "Walk-in Fridge".

 By the end of 2011, Advertising Age said, "With 600 placements, the video is on pace to become one of the most-watched viral ads of all time."
 In its first year the ad had over 49.4 million views.
-The video is also the most shared ad of all-time.
+The video was also the most shared ad of all time as of 2013.

 As of August 2014, the Passat ad had 5,254,667 shares on social media when it was surpassed after 41 months as the most shared ad by "La La La (Brazil 2014)" for Activia.
 It remained in second place and was still the most viewed Super Bowl ad as of January 2015, when it had 61 million views.

 The success of the Passat ad is considered to have changed how Super Bowl advertising is viewed.
 Instead of a single ad, businesses look at an entire campaign which involves previews before the game and the use of social media.